FOLLOW US:

 Dental assistants typically do the following:

-Assistants work under the direction of a dentist and perform lab tasks, such as taking impressions of a patient’s teeth, taking radiographs, practicing infection control and asepsis, performing intraoral and extraoral photography, among many other permitted duties.
+Assistants work under the direction of a dentist and perform lab tasks, such as taking impressions of a patient’s teeth, taking radiographs, practicing infection control and asepsis, and performing intraoral and extraoral photography, among many other permitted duties.

 Dental assistants are allowed to perform the following procedures: